klsingh/Haskell-Project-02/README.md

 Here's a brief description of the different components:
 ```
+app/Setup.hs - is used by Cabal to build the project.
-app/Main.hs - contains the main entry point for the program.
+src/Main.hs - contains the main entry point for the program.
 src/Library.hs - contains the implementation of the Library module.
 src/Member.hs - contains the implementation of the Member module.
 src/Book.hs - contains the implementation of the Book module.